 Maximum tolerance levels are set for all approved pesticides.
 Codex maximum residue limits (MRLs) are accepted for imported food products.
-When there is no limit set by

-Codex, Chile would adopt the most restrictive limit between the ones set by the European Union (EU) and the United States.
+When there is no MRL set by Codex, Chile would adopt the one of the European Union (EU) and then the one of the United States.
+The Technical Norm 209 from the MOH contains the list of MRLs by product, and the latest update of 2024 can be found here.
+Unfortunately, there is no consolidated document.